 Interestingly, Baisakhi is not only associated with the harvest season of rabi crops but it also has a great religious significance.
 This is a festival that marks the day when Guru Govind Singh, the tenth Guru of Sikhs, laid out the foundation stone for the Panth Khalsa, the order back in 1699.
 Although widely popular in Punjab, the festival is celebrated by Sikh communities all around the world.

-Things To Do - Savor a mouthwatering meal at various gatherings, visit Gurudwaras, indulge in local celebrations
+Things to do - Savor a mouthwatering meal at various gatherings, visit Gurudwaras, indulge in local celebrations

-Where It Is Celebrated - Baisakhi is a festival that is celebrated by Sikh communities all across India.
+Where it is Celebrated - Baisakhi is a festival that is celebrated by Sikh communities all across India.
 However, the most popular place to indulge in the festivities of Baisakhi in Punjab.

-Date Of The Festival - 14th April 2021
+Date of the Festival - 14 April 2025

-Significance Of The Festival - Baisakhi is a festival that is celebrated to welcome the harvest season for rabi crops.
+Significance of the Festival - Baisakhi is a festival that is celebrated to welcome the harvest season for rabi crops.
 The festival also has a religious significance and marks the day when Guru Govind Singh, the tenth Guru of Sikhs, laid out the foundation stone for the Panth Khalsa, the order back in 1699.

 Suggested Read: Places to Visit in Himachal Pradesh: An Amazing Scenic Marvel in the Lap of Himalayas